 Distribution of Ratings

 Raw Power Gauge Ratings for Russell 3000 stocks have a consistent distribution at any given time.

 The process is run separately on the broader 5,000 stock universe to determine Power Gauge Ratings for approximately 2,000 small cap stocks not in the Russell 3000.
 This is done so the very small cap stocks do not distort the rankings of the Russell 3000 stocks.

 As a final step, the raw Rating may be adjusted to account for strongly trending stocks by applying a "technical overlay", which can clip the Rating to "Neutral+" or "Neutral-".

-If a Very Bullish or Bullish stock closes above its long-term trend (the 200-day double-exponential average, or orange line on the Chaikin chart), the Power Gauge Rating will be clipped to Neutral+.
+If a Very Bullish or Bullish stock closes below its long-term trend (the 200-day double-exponential average, or orange line on the Chaikin chart), the Power Gauge Rating will be clipped to Neutral+.
 The Bullish rating will be restored once the stock closes back above this line, assuming the raw Rating remains Bullish.

 This allows the Chaikin Power Gauge model to respond to overall market trends: at times when many stocks are breaking down, the overall distribution of ratings will skew Bearish, and in times when many stocks are breaking out, rating distribution will Bullish.